mootools/mootools-core/Docs/Element/Element.Event.md

 		log('the user clicked the left mouse button while holding the shift key');
 	});

-#### Note:
+#### Notes:

 - There are different types of custom Events you can create:

-- Custom Events with only base: they will just be a redirect to the base event.
+ 1. Custom Events with only base: they will just be a redirect to the base event.
-- Custom Events with base and condition: they will be redirect to the base event, but only fired if the condition is met.
+ 2. Custom Events with base and condition: they will be redirect to the base event, but only fired if the condition is met.
-- Custom Events with onAdd and/or onRemove and any other of the above: they will also perform additional functions when the event is added/removed.
+ 3. Custom Events with onAdd and/or onRemove and any other of the above: they will also perform additional functions when the event is added/removed.

 #### Warning:

-If you use the condition option you NEED to specify a base type, unless you plan to overwrite a native event (highly unrecommended: use only when you know exactly what you're doing).
+**If you use the condition option you NEED to specify a base type, unless you plan to overwrite a native event** **(highly unrecommended: use only when you know exactly what you're doing).**

 ### Custom Events

 #### Event: mouseenter

-This event fires when the mouse enters the area of the dom Element and will not be fired again if the mouse crosses over children of the Element (unlike the broken mouseover).
+**This event fires when the mouse enters the area of the dom Element and will not be fired again if the mouse crosses over children of the Element (unlike the broken mouseover).**

-#### Example:
+#### Examples:

 	$('myElement').addEvent('mouseenter', myFunction);